“Don't focus on having a great blog. Focus on producing a blog that's great for your readers.”

 Traffic doesn't get to your blog without you doing anything to get it there.

-I use Pinterest as my primary driver of traffic, because I love this platform and it's tremendous for bloggers.
+I use Pinterest as one of my traffic drivers, because I love this platform and it's tremendous for bloggers.

 I do also have all the videos I've created for my posts on YouTube, but again, this is a work in progress and not my main focus at the moment.